pivotal-cf/docs-pks/console-ports-protocols.hbs.md

 ---
-title: Firewall Ports and Protocols Requirements for {{  vars.product }} Management Console
+title: Firewall Ports and Protocols Requirements for Tanzu Kubernetes Grid Integrated Edition Management Console

 ---
 Firewalls and security policies are used to filter traffic and limit access in environments with strict inter-network access control policies.